 I was watching a movie the other day with one of those cliche “computer expert” types.
 You’ve seen this guy before.
-The dude who clacks away furiously at three different keyboards connected to at least a dozen monitors.
+He’s the one who clacks away furiously at three different keyboards connected to at least a dozen monitors.
 Sweat beads on his forehead while he furiously works to overpower firewalls and smash through defenses.
-Ultimately, at the last possible second, he shouts, “I’m in!”
+Ultimately, he shouts at the last possible second, “I’m in!”

 I have a specific problem with this guy.
-It’s not the endless stream of esoteric techno-babble, or his weird arrogance and poor social skills.
-That’s all fair play.
+It’s not the endless stream of esoteric techno-babble or his weird arrogance and poor social skills.

 My problem is that the movies never really accurately portray the spirit of this guy’s job.

-The problem is, Hollywood hasn’t yet figured out a way to portray a heroic tech expert.
-These people do amazing, often groundbreaking work.
+The problem is Hollywood hasn’t yet figured out a way to portray a heroic tech expert.
+These people do incredible, often groundbreaking work.
 The thing is, it’s just not usually very flashy to watch.

-This speaks to a broader problem: The strong tendency to put all our attention on the final moments of success, and little (or none at all) on the journey of making success a habit.
+This gap speaks to a broader problem: The strong tendency to focus all our attention on the final moments of success and little (or none at all) on making success a habit.

 Too often, movies and other media don’t give us the whole story.
-They show heroes vanquishing their opposition and overcoming adversity to win the day.
-But they often put little or no emphasis on the years of training, preparation, and growth it takes to ultimately reach that finish line.
+Instead, they show heroes vanquishing their opposition and overcoming adversity to win the day.
+But they often put little or no emphasis on the years of training, preparation, and growth it takes to reach that finish line.

-It might be that it’s difficult to portray all of that training in a way that’s compelling to watch.
-Or maybe there’s just not enough room in the story to fit all of the build-up and the eventual success story.
+It might be that it’s difficult to portray all of that training in a compelling way.
+Or maybe there’s not enough room in the story to fit all the build-up and the eventual success story.
 Whatever the reason, it skews our perception of what’s going on.

 Whether you chalk it up to skewed cultural values or the limitations of short-form storytelling, there’s a gap here.

 You will not succeed in that thing if you expect to show up and just do it.
-There is only one way you’ll get there, and that is by making success a habit.
+There is only one way you’ll get there: by making success a habit.

 Success is Within Your Control